 Let’s share one further group photograph of this inspirational evening helping to further enhance the beauty of our [read more …] “International Dimension to Millstreet Tidy Towns Association 2014”

 We wish to thank everyone who so generously supported our recent church gate collection.

 We thank Ciara for this notice.
 (S.R.)

-We visit The Square, Station Road and Church Street to view just some of the marvellous efforts which are being made in advance of the EJC2014 and the European Pony Championships later this … continue reading the full article “Inspiring Volunteers Brighten Up Millstreet on 1st July 2014”
+We visit The Square, Station Road and Church Street to view just some of the marvellous efforts which are being made in advance of the EJC2014 and the European Pony Championships later this [read more …] “Inspiring Volunteers Brighten Up Millstreet on 1st July 2014”

 It’s truly uplifting to note the many new features, the fresh painting, the power hosing, the splendid floral arrangements – all brought to reality by the inspiring Volunteers.
-Let’s observe further images from … continue reading the full article “Inspiring Tidy Towns Volunteers in Action During Summer 2014”
+Let’s observe further images from [read more …] “Inspiring Tidy Towns Volunteers in Action During Summer 2014”

 Millstreet Streetscape Colour Scheme 2014 is an organised co-ordinated paint scheme for Millstreet Town.
 The wall of St. Mary’s Graveyard was power washed yesterday and is ready to be painted.
 Tonight (Monday 16th) they will be power washing Church Street and Corkery’s Wall, Station Road.
 Starting at 6.30pm meeting in both places.
 Equipment will be supplied.
 Bring a change of cloths as showers and wash rooms will be provided in the recycling center after.
 All help would be greatly appreciated.
 Spread the word.
 They have 25 days to complete this project and make Millstreet look well.